webpack-contrib/closure-webpack-plugin/README.md

 [Closure-Compiler](https://developers.google.com/closure/compiler/) is a full optimizing compiler and transpiler.
 It offers unmatched optimizations, provides type checking and can easily target transpilation to different versions of ECMASCRIPT.

-**Note:** This plugin is a very early beta and currently uses a custom build of closure-compiler while neccessary changes are integrated back into the main compiler repository.
+**Note:** This plugin is a very early beta and currently uses a custom build of closure-compiler while necessary changes are integrated back into the main compiler repository.
 Only the java version of closure-compiler is currently supported.

 ## Usage example